 As you move through the curriculum’s levels, you will learn groundwork and riding skills that progress from entry level to advanced.
 In order to move onto the next level, students will need to complete both a written test and demonstrate their competency while completing each levels’ tasks.
 The levels build on each other as well as contain items that we will constantly be circling back to in our lessons.
 EVERYONE will starts in Tiny Tot/Greenhorn so that we make sure nothing that I give you later will be too difficult for you or confusing to the horse.
 Remember that my number one goal here is that the horse comes first-that means that we need to communicate effectively and put our egos aside.
 The more time you take to work on the basics, the faster you will progress in your knowledge of horsemanship.
 See the horsemanship school page for more information and click here to read the Curriculum.

-Horse(wo)manship is a program Vicki developed that teaches women how to connect to their authentic selves and navigate life’s challenges through the help of a horse.
+In this non-riding program, Vicki teaches women how to connect to their authentic selves and navigate life’s challenges through the help of a horse.
 I teach you how you can find JOY by watching the simplicity of a horse's life and emulating them.
 We learn to be present by watching them be present.
 Horses brains are different than ours-they have no Prefrontal Lobe, so they cannot worry about the future and they do not ruminate on the past.
 In one of my student's words "You mean they don't have a PLANNER?!?"
 They are 100% in the present moment, 100% of the time.
-And in their herds, horses naturally move through their days by skillfully navigating the relationship challenges listed below.
+And in their herds, horses naturally move through their days by skillfully navigating various relationship challenges.
 They have evolved to survive in the wild by refining their relational skills, all while staying 100% in the present moment.
 Wow!
 If only I could be like that!!

 Through our exercises with the horses, we'll explore certain themes which arise in our lives and oftentimes can: